GoogleCloudPlatform/terraform-example-foundation-app/5-infrastructure/README.md

 # 5-infrastructure

-The purpose of this step is to deploy the infrastructure for the Bank of Anthos Application using the infra pipeline setup in 4-projects.
+The purpose of this step is to deploy the infrastructure for the Bank of Anthos Application using the infra pipeline setup in 4-projects. a terraform code.
-The infra pipeline created on step 4-projects, have a project with a [Cloudbuild](https://cloud.google.com/build/docs) pipeline configured to plan and deploy a terraform code.
 There is also a [Source Repository](https://cloud.google.com/source-repositories) to push the code to be deployed.
 All infrastructure components will be created using the base network created during step 3-networks to access private services.